| NEWS & EVENTS

-Tempe Public Library's Book Bike Program will connect with communities outside the library doors providing books, library cards, and information about city programs and services.
+Tempe Public Library's Book Bike Program connects with communities outside the library doors by providing books and information about city programs and services.

 Everyone should have access to books, but not everyone can get to the library.
 Now Tempe Book Bike is bringing the books to the community.

 The Tempe Book Bike travels around the city providing books available for check out and information on library and city services.
 The bike targets underserved populations by visiting community centers, parks, and riding the streets of Tempe.
 Book Bike ambassadors connect with people, build strong community ties, and encourage literacy.

 The mobile nature of the Book Bike helps to break down barriers that can often keep people from visiting the library or other city facilities.
 Though the Tempe Book Bike will serve everyone, a special emphasis will be placed on Tempe veterans, seniors, and the city's homeless population.
 In addition to its regular routes, some of the locations the bike visits include Tempe Adult Day Health Services (assisting both seniors and those suffering from traumatic brain injuries), the Tempe First United Methodist Shower Program, and the YMCA.The Stats